Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 1.1 Data Source and Format

 The dataset I worked with contains user reading sequences from what appears to be a Kindle book platform.
-The data was already preprocessed and stored in pickle format, which made it easier to work with.
+To ensure fair comparison with other models in this project, we generated preprocessed input files and stored them in pickle format.
+This consistency across all models makes it easier to compare their performance fairly.
 The dataset is split into three parts:
 - **Training Data** (`train_data.pkl`): 100,000 user sequences
 - **Validation Data** (`val_data.pkl`): 100,000 user sequences
 - **Test Data** (`test_data.pkl`): 100,000 user sequences